Nahuel-Ramirez/Nahuel-Ramirez/README.md

 I'm from Buenos Aires, Argentina, I love travel, play videogames and play soccer.
 My favourite soccer team is River Plate ⚪🔴⚪

-- 💼: My goals is to be a great backend developer! 👌
+- 💼: My goals is to be a great backend developer but also I know center a div! 😂 👌

 <hr>
 <Br>